watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

     git commit -m "Initial Commit"
     ```

-10. Set the remote origin to the GitHub URL by issuing the following command:
+11. Set the remote origin to the GitHub URL by issuing the following command:

     ```bash
     git remote add origin <your GitHub URL>
-    ```

-11. Set your username and email, which git uses for commits.

-    ```bash
-    git config --global user.email "you@example.com"
-    git config --global user.name "Your Name"
     ```

 12. Configure git CLI to cache your credentials, so that you don't have to keep re-typing them.